sap-tutorials/Tutorials/tutorials/cp-apm-s4hana-01/cp-apm-s4hana-01.md

 Finally, let's run the application to see it all come together.

 1. Right-click the `srv` module and choose **Run > Java Application**.

 2. Choose **View > Run Console** and click on the application URL.
-    > A new browser window opens containing a link to the OData endpoint.

-3. Click on the service link.
+3. Click on the service link to open the OData service document.
 The service URL is of the format: `https://host/odata/v2/S4BookshopService`.
-    > The OData service document opens.

 4. Add `/$metadata` to the URL and open it.
 The URL is of the format: `https://host/odata/v2/S4BookshopService/$metadata`.
-    > The OData metadata document opens in EDMX format.

 5. Replace `/$metadata` with `/Suppliers` and open it.
 The URL is of the format: `https://host/odata/v2/S4BookshopService/Suppliers`.

     > The suppliers data from SAP S/4HANA is displayed.

 6. Retrieve just the top 5 suppliers using the URL format: `https://host/odata/v2/S4BookshopService/Suppliers?$top=5`.

     > The top 5 suppliers from SAP S/4HANA is displayed.

 7. Now, let's retrieve the supplier information corresponding to a specific order (`ID=46262d7a-0fe3-11e8-b642-0ed5f89f718b`) using the function `GetSupplier`.
 The URL format for this is `https://host/odata/v2/S4BookshopService/GetSupplier?OrderID=guid'46262d7a-0fe3-11e8-b642-0ed5f89f718b'`.

     > The supplier information (from SAP S/4HANA) corresponding to the order (in SAP HANA database) is displayed.

 [DONE]